 Chinese tea is an infusion of tea plant leaves (Camellia Sinensis) and boiled water.
 The Chinese were the first to collect tea leaves to prepare this famous drink.
-In Chinese culture, tea is a drink that can be drunk at any time in China, even to accompany meals.
+In Asian cultures, tea is a drink that can be drunk at any time, even to accompany chinese meals.

 History of Chinese tea 🍵